djsuperchief/windows_to_linux/README.md

 - Having issues with ISP which is marring a lot of the tests I am doing when it comes to gaming online.
 I have had to spend a lot of time determining if it is my machine, the switch, cables or the connection.
 Even though my ISP says there is a problem, the connection has seemed pretty stable in the day but now it seems to be dropping packets (around a 25% packet loss) at around 10pm every night.
 Suspect this is when the majority of the work is being done.
 Anyway this is not about my ISP it is about a trial move to Linux and it's just a shame I have internet connectivity issues.

 - In order to get the most out of the drives, they will need to be reformatted so I will have to find something to transfer files over and reformat drives.

+- Some things may need a mix of apps to get everything working.
+There might not be an all in one solution and you need to decide what you will use to solve what probelm (OpenRGB, Piper, Solaar, OpenLinkHub as prime examples of a few apps needed to do all the things)